mikeyny/blog/_pages/about.md

  A cool by blog by Michael Nyamande.

- I'm a Firefox Student Ambassador ,tech junkuie ,asipiring developer, novice hacker ,Proud Zimbo and Christrian.
+ I'm a Firefox Student Ambassador ,tech junkuie ,asipiring developer, novice hacker ,Proud Zimbo and Christian.

  I'm currently studying towards by BSc Honours in Computer Science at the [Natioanl University of Science and Techonology](https://www.nust.ac.zw)